lydiastepanek/pen-loop-dot-io-archive/src/content/posts/launching-my-startup-incubator.md

 However, three weeks ago, deep in the trenches of Outlook plugin development, I woke up in a cold sweat because I was 4 weeks into this project and had very little to show for it.
 Using Microsoft’s developer ecosystem was slowing me down.
 Just to get a Microsoft 365 Developer Account had taken me 7 days of back and forth with various Microsoft support teams.
 And getting a free VS Code developer license had taken another 3 days of back and forth.

 ![](/images/posts/taylor-swift-folklore-long-pond-session-folklore.gif "taylor swift folklore")
-<center>This song was actually written by me about developing in the Microsoft developer ecosystem.</center>
+<div class="image-caption">This song was actually written by me about developing in the Microsoft developer ecosystem.</div>

 Along with my new stack slowing me down, one question kept echoing in the back of my mind: *Is building a Microsoft Outlook plugin even the right thing to be doing?*